Shinjuku Mitsui Building

 The Shinjuku Mitsui Building (新宿三井ビル, Shinjuku Mitsui Biru) is a high-rise building in Nishi-Shinjuku, Shinjuku, Tokyo.
 It is owned by Mitsui Fudosan.
-It is one of the ten tallest buildings in Tokyo, and was the tallest building in Tokyo and Japan from September 1974 to March 1978, when Sunshine 60 was completed.
+It was the tallest building in Tokyo and Japan from September 1974 to March 1978, when Sunshine 60 was completed.

 It was built in the style of high-rise buildings that were being built in the United States in the 1970s.
 It is notable for the black diagonal braces on its east and west facades.
 At the base of the skyscraper is a sunken garden and a surprisingly large plaza.
 In addition to the sunken garden, there is also a roof-top garden.

 With its black facades, Shinjuku Mitsui Building stands out among the skyscrapers in Shinjuku.
 It is located next to the Shinjuku Center Building, which is two meters lower but appears to be taller because its first floor is located on higher ground.
 It made an appearance in the 1984 film The Return of Godzilla.